Code of Conduct International Student Higher Education

 Based on the information provided by the applicant, the Register Administrator will decide on the request for inclusion within a month and informs the applicant of the decision in writing.

-The application will be rejected if the applicant does not meet the conditions and obligations referred to in the Code of Conduct, including the accreditation of study programmes by accreditation organisations as referred to in Section 6.2.
+The application will be rejected if the applicant does not meet the conditions and obligations referred to in the Code of Conduct, including the accreditation of study programmes by accreditation organizations as referred to in Section 6.2.
 The application will also be rejected if is submitted before the period referred to in Section 8.10 has passed.

 7.4